Publishing Ethics and Policy

 Duties of Publisher, Editors and Editorial Staff

-Editors for any Dougmar journal follow the COPE Code of Conduct and Best Practices Guide for Journal Editors.
+Editors for any Dougmar journals follow the COPE Code of Conduct and Best Practices Guide for Journal Editors.
 It is the duty of the Publisher to maintain and promote ethical policies for their journal(s) and act to enforce these policies.
 Journal Editors exercise high standards of personal integrity and work with authors and Editorial Board members to ensure these standards are clear and adhered to.
 Editors consider and evaluate all submitted articles according to their intellectual merit, without regard to the race, gender, sexual orientation, religious beliefs, ethnic origin, citizenship, political philosophy, or institutional affiliation of the author(s).
 Editors and editorial staff will not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, or other editorial advisors.

 Duties of Reviewers